glurp/ten_algorithms_must_know_to/README.md

 * Not definitive solution : solutions are starting point to programmer reflexion,
 * time/memory perfomances are last-preocupations : they must not truble beautiful code.

+How to make a pull request :
+* (create your github account, with your email)
+* Fork the project ten... to your github account
+* Clone the fork to your home machine : git clone http://youraccount@github.com/youraccount/ten...
+* Make your features additions or bug fix
+* Commit your fork :  git commit -a -m "..." ;  git push origin master
+* Send me a pull request : on GitHub on your project fork, click 'pull request' on the head of the page